-Apart from applying for a national patent through a national route in accordance with the Portuguese Industrial Property Code (IPC),2 it is also possible to apply for protection at both European and international levels – under the European Patent Convention and under the Patent Cooperation Treaty, respectively.
+Apart from applying for a national patent through a national route in accordance with the Portuguese IPC, it is also possible to apply for protection at both European and international levels under the European Patent Convention and under the Patent Cooperation Treaty, respectively.

 The duration of a patent is 20 years from the date of application, and the invention must have novelty, inventiveness and industrial applicability.
-An extension may be granted to specific pharmaceutical and plant protection products that have been authorised by regulatory authorities by means of a supplementary protection certificate (SPC).
-An SPC can extend a patent right for a maximum of five years.3,4 Furthermore, a six-month additional extension is also available in Portugal if the SPC relates to a medicinal product for children for which data has been submitted according to a paediatric investigation plan.5
+At the European level, an extension may be granted to specific pharmaceutical and plant protection products that have been authorised by regulatory authorities by means of a supplementary protection certificate (SPC).
+An SPC can extend a patent right for a maximum of five years.2,3 Furthermore, a six-month additional extension is also available in Portugal if the SPC relates to a medicinal product for children for which data has been submitted according to a paediatric investigation plan.4

 Applications for patents must always be examined, such examination being a crucial part of the patent grant.
 New inventions involving an inventive step can also be protected as utility models, if they have an industrial application.